Trucking RulesCategory RSS Feed

 In the past 10 days this plaintiffs’ trial lawyer, in the capacity of State Bar of Georgia president, has co-presided over a joint meeting of the State Bar Executive Committee and the Georgia Supreme Court, had a joint press conference with the Attorney General of Georgia and spoke at a lunch meeting that included general … Continue Reading

 As president of the State Bar of Georgia, I have occasion to work on a number of issues and controversies beyond the scope of my own personal injury, wrongful death and commercial trucking accident trial practice.
 The following is excerpted from an article by Kathleen Joyner in the Fulton County Daily Report on September 23, … Continue Reading

 We often see the tragic outcomes of catastrophic trucking accidents in my Atlanta-based law practice.
 Therefore, when I travel on the highways I am notice the minority of truckers who ignore safety rules.
-Usually they get by with it, without a bad outcome, but slackness about safety will almost inevitably lead … Continue Reading
+Usually they get by with it, without a bad outcome, but slackness about safety will almost inevitably lead to catastrophe sooner or … Continue Reading

 In truck crash litigation in Georgia, we see how smaller trucking companies often have the least focus on safety rules enforcement.
 For example, I am now preparing for trial in a case where a small trucking company was repeatedly fined for scores of violations of the same safety rules over a … Continue Reading

 Like most Atlantans, I was stuck at home for three days this week, catching up on home repair projects and watching weather reports and scenes of truck wrecks on TV.
 Fortunately, there was no power failure.
 I recall once in my childhood at Mentone, Alabama, we had an ice storm that closed schools for two weeks … Continue Reading